nvkhedkar/UGBikeSharingAssignment/README.md

 - Weekday and workingday were also labelled wrongly
 - This was confirmed after inspecting date column
 - The values for weekday and workingday were corrected
+- weekdays are now 0 to 6 for Monday to Sunday

 ## Conclusions